AdrianSkar/markdown/fcc_guide.md

 > _try to solve the problem now_

 #### Hint 2
 In order to return `true` or `false` you don't need two statements nor use `if` ones.
-The correct operator will get you
+The correct [comparison operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comparison_Operators) is all you need.
 > _try to solve the problem now_

 ## Spoiler alert!